-Tragically those words are not wholly true, time has corroded my memory.
+Interestingly those words have been partially true, sure time has corroded my most of my memories.
 For instance I can‘t recall the second goal in the hat-trick I scored to help us win outright in that game against the North, nor the venue, nor the other teams, nor the results of the four games we played in a round robin against the other regions – practically the whole meat and bones of the day!
 Yet magically other memories and inexplicable minor details persist, nay, burn brighter the more Dame Memory turns them over in her ageing hands: the sticky shinpads, the saliva sodden gumshield, the wet-with-sweat bandana, my Mum, Dad and Grandad on the sideline supporting, singing Swing Low Sweet Chariot on the coach on the way back at the tops of our lungs and being graciously congratulated by Charlotte the then England centre forward for my hatrick.

 If you can find it in your hearts, please forgive me for being sentimental.
 It is thirty years to the day we won the Nationals and coronavirus self-isolation has unmoored my mind far down memory lane.
 Earlier I hit a bump in the road and got mired in frustration unable to remember that elusive second goal, so instead I began to wonder: where are they all now?
 And thought it best to write it all down before the last few memories disappear.
 From the mists of time, I managed to dredge up that both Tracy and Charlotte went on to play hockey for England.
 Charlotte also became the Real Tennis World Champion.
 Maj and I met only once more, at the England university hockey trials.
 Becky Baines went to Oxford, Andi went to Cambridge, Becky Walker to Sandhurst and the last I heard of Keri was she could speak Mandarin.
 As for the rest, I hope life has been kind to their fast feet and quick hands.